Are ministries reflecting society more than Jesus?

 Jonathan Holmes | ViewsI am not talking about benevolence to the poor.
 Christians individually and collectively give countless resources to people in need.
 Nor am I speaking about the tolerance of changing social norms regarding sexuality or secularism.
 Christians do not shy away from those debates.

 Rather, I am talking about the defense of and devotion to the societal standards of class, power and prestige.
 Our country places value on the superficial notions of wealth and financial success.
 A person who serves as CEO of a Fortune 500 company is more valued and respected than a maintenance worker at a public school.
 Not only do CEOs make significantly more income, but they also have more influence and impact in society.
-Unfortunately, blue collar workers often are ignored, treated as second-class citizens, perhaps even thought of as lazy or irresponsible.

 Do not love the world or anything in it.
 If anyone loves the world, love for the father is not in them.